formlio/forml/docs/lifecycle.rst

     $ forml model apply forml-tutorial-titanic

 .. seealso::
-   In addition to this commandline based batch mechanism, the :ref:`serving engine <serving>` together with the :ref:`application concept <application>` is another way of performing the apply action of the production lifecycle.
+   In addition to this command-line based batch mechanism, the :ref:`serving engine <serving>` together with the :ref:`application concept <application>` is another way of performing the apply action of the production life cycle.

 Evaluate
 """"""""